adilev7/Orderize/README.md

 Optionaly download the zip file and extract it instead.

-2. Open the main folder (orders-master) with your code editor.
+2. Open the main folder with your code editor.
-3. Split CMD into two windows then type in one of them:
+3. Split CMD into two windows then type:
    `cd BE`
    `npm i`
    `npm run watch`